-Throw a Kentucky Derby party like a pro
+How to throw a Kentucky Derby party like Eleven Madison Park - amNewYork

-Even this far north of the Mason-Dixon, it’s not hard to find a good Kentucky Derby party.
-One of the biggest is held at Eleven Madison Park, which offers the fine-dining spot (recently named the best restaurant in the world) to let its hair down.
+Even this far north of the Mason-Dixon Line, it’s not hard to find a good Kentucky Derby party.
+One of the biggest is held at Eleven Madison Park, where the fine-dining spot (recently named the best restaurant in the world) will let its hair down.
 Since starting in 2010, the 700-person affair has only gotten bigger and better, expanding into the lobby of the Credit Suisse building, decking out the restaurant with horse topiary, adding fried chicken to the menu, stocking the patio with Nat Sherman cigars and even renting a skee-ball-esque horse racing game.

 The $275 ticket sells out almost immediately — and this year marks the last derby party as the restaurant prepares for a major renovation this summer.

 Don’t have a ticket?
-You can still throw a killer party at home with these tips from Natasha McIrvin, Director of Creative Projects for the hospitality group Make It Nice, which includes Eleven Madison Park.
+You can still throw a killer party at home with these tips from Natasha McIrvin, director of creative projects for the hospitality group Make It Nice, which includes Eleven Madison Park.

 “The derby party itself, there’s so much you can do with that theme, it’s such a strong theme,” McIrvin said.
 “The race is just 2 minutes, it’s kind of about the buildup to those 2 minutes.
 It can make for a good party.”